laverne History, Family Crest & Coats of Arms

 The surname laverne was first found in Forez, a former province of France, now part of the modern Loire département, the Haute-Loire and Puy-de-Dôme départements, where this eminent family held a family seat from very early times.

-Important Dates for the laverne family
+Early History of the laverne family

 This web page shows only a small excerpt of our laverne research.
 Another 301 words (22 lines of text) covering the years 1334, 1499, 1535, 1580, 1585, 1637, 1648, 1668, 1790, 1792, 1793, and 1815 are included under the topic Early laverne History in all our PDF Extended History products and printed products wherever possible.